Transport in Glasgow: M74

-M77
+Other

 The M77 begins in Glasgow at the M8 / M74 Plantation connection and runs south-west to Kilmarnock via Bellahouston, Pollok Country Park, the Silverburn Shopping Centre and Newton Mearns.

-M80

 The M80 runs between north-eastern Glasgow and the M9 motorway just south of Stirling, via Robroyston, Cumbernauld and Denny.
 The M80 diverges from the M8 motorway at Blochairn and eventually links up with the M73 outside the city at Mollinsburn.
 The road was constructed in three sections, the first opening in 1974, followed by further sections in 1992 and 2011.

-M898

 The M898 (located entirely in Renfrewshire outwith the city itself), connects the M8 to the Erskine Bridge, so is an important link avoiding the city centre for motorists from the likes of Dumbarton and Clydebank north of the Clyde.
 It is the highest numbered motorway in the UK and also the shortest, being less than a mile long (the Erskine Bridge itself is not classified as a motorway).